purton-tech/rust-on-nails/rust-on-nails.com/content/docs/continuous-integration/github.md

 ## Packages

-The screenshot belows shows how your Github repo should look aftyer the piepline has run.
+The screenshot below shows how your Github repo should look after the pipeline has run.

 ![Github Repo](../github-repo.png)